Adjusting entries are an important and often necessary part of your accounting!

 - Debit Salaries Expense (an income statement account)

-- Credit Salaries Payable (a balance-sheet short-term liabilities account)
+- Credit Salaries Payable (a balance-sheet short-term liability account)

 - Debit Salaries Payable (to zero it back out)